Carbon-fiber reinforced polymer: Properties

-is valid for composite materials with the fibers oriented in the direction of the applied load. $E_c$ is the total composite modulus, $V_m$ and $V_f$ are the volume fractions of the matrix and fiber respectively in the composite, and $E_m$ and $E_f$ are the elastic moduli of the matrix and fibers respectively.
-The other extreme case of the elastic modulus of the composite with the fibers oriented transverse to the applied load can be found using the following equation:
+which is valid for composite materials with the fibers oriented parallel to the applied load. $E_c$ is the total composite modulus, $V_m$ and $V_f$ are the volume fractions of the matrix and fiber respectively in the composite, and $E_m$ and $E_f$ are the elastic moduli of the matrix and fibers respectively.
+The other extreme case of the elastic modulus of the composite with the fibers oriented transverse to the applied load can be found using the inverse rule of mixtures for the equal stress case:

+The above equations give an upper and lower bound on the Young's modulus for CFRP and there are many other factors that influence the true value.